Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Universality for Sparse graphs: Proof of Theorem

 \begin{proof} Let $W$ denote an arbitrary random weight matrix with i.i.d entries $w_{ij}$ with mean $\mu$.
 Let $W'$ denote the matrix with entries $W'_{ij}=w_{ij}-\mu$.
 We observe that for any $\sigma \in M_0$, $N(W,h,\sigma)=N(W',h,\sigma)$.
 Therefore, without loss of generality, we restrict to weight distributions having $0$ mean.

-We prove the above result by establishing the universality of $D^*(W,h)$ for families of distributions satisfying the given assumptions as $d\rightarrow \infty$ and $n\rightarrow \infty$.
+We prove Proposition \ref{prop:sparse_deficit_success} by establishing the universality of $D^*(W,h)$ for families of distributions satisfying the given assumptions as $d\rightarrow \infty$ and $n\rightarrow \infty$.
 This is expressed through the following result: \begin{lemma} Let $A, B$ be arbitrary random weight matrices with i.i.d random entries $a_{ij},b_{ij}$ satisfying the assumptions in Theorem \ref{thm:uni_sparse} for parameters $d,n$ with means $0$.
 Then:

 with high probability as $n \rightarrow \infty$. \end{lemma}